 The painting above is “Slippage” from 1998, and it is 335 x 335 mm in size.

 And here below is “Frieze of the glimpse-god” from 2016.
 It is 750 x 1050 mm in size.

 “The Garden” was a recent commission for I CAN SPIN A RAINBOW: Amanda Palmer and Edward Ka-Spel’s new album.
-The lower left corner became the cover.
+The lower left corner became the front cover.
+The full painting is on the back of the vinyl.
 “The Garden” was finished in 2017.
 It is 915 x 915 mm in size.
 See below.

 The above title comes from a continuing theme I have threaded through my work: “Darkening Garden”.
 And that relates to John Clute’s short lexicon of horror, “The Darkening Garden” published in 2006 by Payseur and Schmidt.
 I like his description of creatures from Fantastika: “..they march to the tune of history turning out of Eden..”.
-And so my most recent exhibition, in March of this year, is the forth with the title, “Darkening Garden”.
+And so the exhibition, in March 2017, is the fourth with the title, “Darkening Garden”.
 See below.